 To continually comply with the law, and always maintain corporate conduct in line with generally accepted morals and societal expectations, Lawson maintains and refines its rules related to compliance and conducts compliance training on a regular basis through e-learning and group training by job type.
-Also, in March 2014, Lawson revised the Lawson Corporate Conduct Charter, and the Lawson Code of Ethics.
-Furthermore, Lawson released the Lawson C&R Handbook, which outlines the scope of conduct that the aforementioned documents cover, and is making efforts to ensure that its employees maintain and improve awareness of compliance through their work.
+As for its code of conduct, Lawson has established the Lawson Code of Ethics, the Lawson Corporate Conduct Charter, etc., and included them in the Lawson Group C&R Handbook, which has been distributed and made available to all employees, thus ensuring appropriate operations across the entire Group.